Ode to the Mets

-"Ode to the Mets" is a song by American rock band the Strokes, the ninth and closing track on their sixth studio album, The New Abnormal (2020).
-Singer Julian Casablancas began writing the song while waiting for a subway train following the New York Mets' loss in the 2016 National League Wild Card Game at Citi Field.
-Its title was originally conceived as a joke; however, drummer Fabrizio Moretti, finding it a fitting metaphor for the lyrical themes, convinced Casablancas to keep it.
+"Ode to the Mets" is a song by American rock band the Strokes.
+It is the closing track on their sixth studio album, The New Abnormal (2020).
+It was written by lead singer Julian Casablancas following the New York Mets' loss in the 2016 National League Wild Card Game at Citi Field.
+The title was originally a joke, but drummer Fabrizio Moretti found it a fitting metaphor for the lyrical themes, and convinced Casablancas to keep it.

 The Strokes first performed the song live at their New Year's Eve 2019 concert at the Barclays Center.
-It has been regarded by multiple critics as one of the highlights from The New Abnormal and also reached number 27 on the Billboard Hot Rock Songs chart.
-A music video for the song, directed by Warren Fu, was released on July 24, 2020, coinciding with that year's delayed Opening Day for the Mets.
+Multiple critics regarded "Ode to the Mets" as one of the highlights from The New Abnormal.
+It reached number 27 on the Billboard Hot Rock Songs chart.
+A music video, directed by Warren Fu, was released on July 24, 2020, coinciding with that year's delayed Opening Day for the Mets.